This Straight, No Chaser post focuses on your self-assessment of alcohol dependency.

 - You need to drink more to get a previous effect.
 (This is called “tolerance.”)

-- You have withdrawal symptoms (discussed earlier) when you stop.
+- Withdrawal symptoms (discussed earlier) present when you stop.

 - You spend a lot of your time either drinking, recovering from drinking or giving up other activities so you can drink.